Print

 Instructions

-1. Place the peas in a medium mixing bowl and cover with water.
+In a medium mixing bowl, cover dried peas with water with 1-inch on top.
 Soak overnight.
 Drain, rinse and set aside.
+(See Note below.)

-2. In a large stock pot, heat the olive oil over medium heat.
-Add the carrots, onion, leeks and celery and sauté until soft and just beginning to brown, around 8 to 10 minutes.
+1. In a large soup pot, heat the olive oil over medium heat.
+Add the carrots, onion, leeks, and celery.
+Sauté, stirring occasionally, for 15 minutes or until soft and just beginning to brown.

-3. Add 2 quarts of the chicken broth and the ham bone; bring to a boil, partially cover, reduce heat and simmer for 30 minutes.
+2. Add 2 quarts of the chicken broth and ham bone (if using).
+Bring to a boil, partially cover, reduce heat, and simmer for 30 minutes.

-4. Add the peas, uncover and continue cooking at a low simmer for another 1 to 1 1/2 hours, or until the peas are tender.
-(The longer you cook it, the creamier the consistency of the soup.)
+3. Stir in the peas; reduce heat to low, uncover, and simmer, stirring occasionally, for 1 1/2 hours or until the peas are tender.
+The longer you cook it, the creamier the consistency of the soup.

 Notes